 Since the early days of manufacturing, businesses look for ways to improve the quality of their processes and reduce the number of defective products.
 Between many quality control approaches, Six Sigma has become a popular technique that applies to a wide range of industries, besides manufacturing.
-Six Sigma is a statistical approach that aims to improve quality by reducing the variability of processes.
 Considering today’s complex processes and the advances in the latest technology, Six Sigma is still a relevant approach for process improvement.

 What is Six Sigma?